Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/8-graphics-primitives.md

 # Graphics Primitives
-In chapter 4 and 5 we issued the draw call and if you recall it, it was something like this:
+In chapters **Let's draw a point** and **Draw multiple points** we issued the draw call and if you recall it, it was something like this:

 ```js
 gl.drawArrays(gl.POINTS, 0, 3);
 ```
 You must have wondered what is `gl.POINTS` here.

-Well today we will discuss in detail on this.
+Well today we will discuss on this in detail.

 ## Fundamental elements of Plane geometry